Ostorlab/KB/MOBILE_CLIENT/ANDROID/_LOW/APK__FACEBOOK_REACT_DEV_SETTINGS_ENABLED/description.md

-The application is compiled with `com.facebook.react.devsupport.DevSettingsActivity` enabled.
-The Activity display developers settings, It's added to the debug manifest of the app.
+The application exposes the `com.facebook.react.devsupport.DevSettingsActivity` activity.
+The  `DevSettingsActivity` Activity exposes developer settings and should not pas exposed in release versions of the application.